coolzhao/Geo-SAM/README.md

 pip3 install segment-anything
 ```

 Our encoder tool now supports using CUDA GPU to accelerate the encoding process.
-If your PC has dedicated CUDA GPUs, you can install CUDA library first and then install the gpu-version pytorch using following command (using CUDA version 11.7 as an example):
+If your PC has dedicated CUDA GPUs, you can install the CUDA library first and then install the gpu-version pytorch using the following command (using CUDA version 11.7 as an example):

 ```bash
 # add `--force-reinstall` if you installed the cpu version before.